Don’t Get Hooked! Stay Ahead of Phishing Scams in the Digital Age

 So What Exactly is Phishing?

-Grab your attention ⮕ engage your emotions ⮕ motivate you to make a rapid decision ⮕ push you to take action based on your decision ⮕ steal your information, or cause harm to your systems
+Grab your attention ⮕ engage your emotions ⮕ motivate you to make a rapid decision ⮕ push you to take action based on your decision ⮕ steal your information, or cause harm to your device.

 Characteristics of Phishing Attacks